nginxinc/nginx-amplify-doc/content/overview/overview-main-components.md

 docs: "DOCS-976"
 ---

-Your text provides a comprehensive overview of what NGINX Amplify is and its main components.
-However, to align with your guidelines for active voice, clarity, and engagement, here's a revised version:

 ## What Is NGINX Amplify?

 [NGINX Amplify](https://amplify.nginx.com/signup/) offers in-depth monitoring for NGINX-based web applications.
 It simplifies the process of analyzing and resolving issues related to performance and scalability.